awesto/django-shop/README.rst

   Also, please keep templates to the main templates directory only (so that people have a clear view of the templates structure)
 * Writing docs is most welcome :)
-* Make carts be get_or_created(), ideally either for a User or for a Session.
-If Session, they should be cleaned up when the session expires...